neondatabase/website/content/docs/reference/glossary.md

 The total volume of data stored in your Neon project.
 Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Neon project.
 See [Storage](/docs/introduction/usage-metrics#storage).

+## Protected branch

+In Neon, you can designate a branch as protected.
+Role passwords are reset automatically on child branches created from a protected branch to safeguard data on the protected branch.
+For example, a protected branch designation can be applied to the branch that holds your production data.
+When you create child branches for test or development purposes, Postgres roles that exist on the production branch are copied, but the passwords for those Postgres roles are reset.

 ## Proxy

 A Neon component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.